jtkovacs/jtkovacs.github.io/REFS/project-management.md

 <img src="../ILLOS/volere.jpeg" width="350px">

-### Analyzing requirements

 #### Use cases

-Each persona will have archetypical interactions with the system, called **use cases;** these use case may be collectively depicted using a **use case diagram.** There will be different paths through these use cases, called **use scenarios.**

-Requirements are often analyzed by grouping them into **use cases.** Per Whitney (n.d.), "Use cases integrate the requirements into a comprehensive package that describes the interaction of the user with the system ...
-The Use Case should describe the interaction between the actor and the system - what the actor does and how the system reacts."
-Note that actors include other software as well as people.
+Requirements are often analyzed by grouping them into **use cases,** capturing actors' archetypical interactions with the system.
+Per Whitney (n.d.), "Use cases integrate the requirements into a comprehensive package that describes the interaction of the user with the system ...
+[They] should describe the interaction between the actor and the system - what the actor does and how the system reacts.
 Use cases are expressed textually (also called a **requirements definition report),** usually including these elements:

 - Overview
 - Notes